 Practical validation checks that run immediately on extracted data:

-These checks take seconds to execute against thousands of rows.
-When they surface exceptions, your team investigates specific flagged items rather than scanning entire spreadsheets looking for problems they may or may not find.
+When these checks surface exceptions, your team investigates specific flagged items rather than scanning entire spreadsheets for possible problems.

 Cross-Bordereau Reconciliation